Tegan and Sara: Activism and involvement in the LGBTQ+ community

+In 2012, they appeared on the cover of Under the Radar magazine's "Protest" issue.
+Both were photographed holding a sign: "The rights of the minority should never be subject to the whim of the majority."
+Also, they actively supported Quebec students protesting against the provincial government in Canada.
+In the U.S., both were vocal during California's Prop 8 debates.

 In 2013, the band partnered with Coolhaus, their "favourite ice cream sandwich truck", to create an ice cream sandwich in favour of same-sex marriage.
 The sandwich featured "double chocolate" cookies and salted caramel ice cream and was named "Til Death Do Us Part".

-In 2012, they appeared on the cover of Under the Radar magazine's "Protest" issue.
-Both were photographed holding a sign that read: "The rights of the minority should never be subject to the whim of the majority."
-Also in Canada, they were actively supporting Quebec students in their protest against that provincial government.
-In the U.S., both were vocal during California's Prop 8 debates.
-On November 10, 2016, rather than boycotting North Carolina for HB2, Tegan and Sara performed at The Orange Peel and donated their proceeds to Equality North Carolina in order to fight the legislation.
-This inspired the band Matt and Kim to match their donation in the form of merchandise proceeds.

-Due to the expansion of their audience, Tegan and Sara have gained a higher profile in the LGBTQ community.
-They were awarded Outstanding Music Artist at the GLAAD Media Awards, beating out high-profile musicians including Lady Gaga and Elton John.
-In June 2014, Tegan and Sara joined WorldPride to perform in the closing ceremonies at Yonge–Dundas Square in downtown Toronto.

 The duo partnered with Revel & Riot to create a T-shirt that would fund Revel & Riot's mission for LGBTQ rights.
-The "Animals" T-shirt features Tegan and Sara, a turtle, fox, koala, penguin and a dragonfly all labeled with their Latin names.
-The text at the bottom reads "Gay behaviour is found in over 1500 species.
+The "Animals" T-shirt features Tegan and Sara, a turtle, fox, koala, penguin and a dragonfly, all labelled with their Latin names.
+The text at the bottom reads, "Gay behaviour is found in over 1500 species.
 LGBTQ equality now."
-All proceeds of the sale go to benefit the work of Revel & Riot.
+All sale proceeds go to benefit the work of Revel & Riot.

+Due to the expansion of their audience, Tegan and Sara have gained a higher profile in the LGBTQ community.
+They were awarded Outstanding Music Artist at the GLAAD Media Awards, beating out high-profile musicians, including Lady Gaga and Elton John.
+In June 2014, Tegan and Sara joined WorldPride to perform in the closing ceremonies at Yonge–Dundas Square (now Sankofa Square) in downtown Toronto.

+On November 10, 2016, rather than boycotting North Carolina for HB2, Tegan and Sara performed at The Orange Peel and donated their proceeds to Equality North Carolina to fight the legislation.
+This inspired the band Matt and Kim to match their donation with merchandise proceeds.